Home » Best Crypto Trading Brokers in May 2026 » Ripple Trading Platforms

 3. Binance

-Being one of the leading exchanges for crypto investors, Binance offers several ways to trade XRP, allowing different trading strategies to be implemented by traders.
-Spot trading allows Binance users to purchase or sell XRP tokens in a few simple steps.
-The fees charged per transaction vary depending on the monthly trading volume of Binance users, with both maker and taker fees for regular traders being 0.1000%.
-Options trading is also available to Binance customers, with maker and taker fees for this type of trading starting at 0.0300% and reducing further the higher your monthly trading volume is.
+Binance offers several ways to trade XRP, alongside 500+ other coins, supporting a range of trading strategies.
+Spot trading allows Binance users to purchase or sell XRP tokens at current market prices.
+The fees charged per transaction vary depending on the user’s monthly trading volume.
+Maker and taker fees for regular traders are both 0.1000%.
+Customers who have reached the highest VIP level benefit from lower charges of 0.0110% for maker and 0.0230% for taker orders.
+Options trading is also available to Binance customers, with maker and taker fees for this type of trading of 0.0240%.
+The exchange provides detailed information about Ripple’s price history, current market cap, volume, circulating supply, and more.

 4. Crypto.com

-Crypto.com joined the crypto trading market in 2016, offering investors various ways to trade over 350 cryptocurrencies.
-Those who wish to invest in Ripple can buy and sell the cryptocurrency in just a few simple steps.
-The fee structure of this exchange is based on the monthly trading activity of Crypto.com users, offering lower maker and taker fees to users who have reached higher trading levels.
-Conveniently enough, traders may also join the Market Maker Programme of Crypto.com and further reduce maker and taker fees.
-This top-tier exchange will allow you to trade XRP/USD with a leverage of up to 5x, enabling significant potential returns.
+Crypto.com launched in 2016, offering investors various ways to trade over 400 cryptocurrencies.
+Those who wish to invest in Ripple can buy and sell the cryptocurrency directly.
+The fee structure is based on monthly trading activity, offering lower maker and taker fees to customers at higher trading levels.
+Traders may also join the Market Maker program to further reduce their maker and taker fees.
+The exchange allows you to trade XRP/USD with leverage of up to 1:5, which amplifies both potential gains and potential losses.

 5. KuCoin